 For many people, making ends meet throughout the year is tough, and saving regularly may seem unrealistic.
 In 2019, around 72% of Americans received a refund on their taxes.
 This extra jolt of cash can be a perfect opportunity to start—or increase—your emergency savings funds.

-According to a 2016 report from the Federal Reserve Bank, 46 percent of consumers indicated that they either could not pay for an emergency expense of $400, or would need to borrow or sell something to do so.
-Saving throughout the year can be tough.
-It may feel like every paycheck is spent before you get it.
-You might not have access to an easy way to save, like a separate account or automatic deposit from your paycheck.
+Saving throughout the year can be a challenge.
+You may feel like every paycheck is spent before you get it, or you might not have access to an easy way to save, like a separate account.

-If you’re going to get a tax refund, it may be the single biggest lump sum you will receive all year.
-You can take advantage of tax time to prepare yourself for unexpected emergencies, or plan ahead for the future.
+A tax refund may be the single biggest lump sum you will receive all year.
+You can take advantage of tax time to prepare yourself for unexpected emergencies, or plan for the future.

-- Plan in advance to save some part of your tax refund.
-It’s likely that you already have plans for what to do with your refund — many people do.
-But, if you can include in your planning to save part of your refund, maybe 25 percent, it could help you down the road when an emergency occurs or you need a little extra cash to meet a financial goal.
+- Plan in advance to save part of your tax refund.
+It’s likely that you already have plans for what to do with your refund—many people do.
+If you can include saving part of your refund, maybe 25%, it could help you down the road when an emergency occurs, or you need extra cash to meet a financial goal.